remotedesktop1377-cloud/vloghub/frontend/IMAGE_VIEW_MODES.md

 ## 🖼️ Enhanced Image Viewing System

-The YouTube Clip Searcher now features a comprehensive image viewing system with multiple view modes for chapter images.
+The YouTube Clip Searcher now features a comprehensive image viewing system with multiple view modes for SceneData images.
 This system provides users with flexible ways to view, manage, and interact with both AI-generated and uploaded images.

 ## 🎯 Features Overview